sloede/ces-math-1/README.md

 ## Author
 This repository was initiated by [Michael Schlottke-Lakemper](https://lakemper.eu), who is also its principal maintainer.
+Several of the notebooks hosted here are based on ideas first developed by [Manuel Torrilhon](https://www.acom.rwth-aachen.de).

 ## License
 The contents of this repository are licensed under the MIT license (see